nexpy/nexpy/_sources/pythongui.txt

               contain ANSI markup, which is rendered in the terminal using ``less -r``.

+**Show Projection Panel**
+    Show the projection panel for the currently active plotting window.
+This is equivalent to clicking on 'Show Panel' in the projection tab (see below).
+    All the open projection panels are displayed as tabs in a single window.

+**Show Script Editor**
+    Show the script editor.
+If multiple scripts are open, they are displayed as tabs in a single window.
+If no scripts are open, this will open a new script.

 **Change Plot Limits**
     This gives a dialog box that allows the axis limits of the currently active plot to be changed.
 This is useful if you want to expand the limits beyond